|The effects of brefnish|

 In 2004's "Sit Back Relax," Bone Thugs-N-Harmony member Bizzy Bone used a newly recorded version of "Angela" (as opposed to a sample) not to spit verses about taxi-related experiences but to establish a soothing vibe for three minutes, and what else is more soothing than the Taxi theme?
 "Sit Back Relax" is a track Reverend Jim would definitely love ("Sit back, relax and have a puff or two/'Cause all we really tryin' to do is get high with you").

 Before "tweet" was a verb in social media, it was an R&B singer/songwriter best known for the steamy 2002 female masturbation song "Oops (Oh My)."
 Instead of sampling "Angela," producers Nisan Stewart and Craig Brockman re-recorded a small portion of James' tune and Tweet added lyrics to the melody for "Cab Ride," a slow jam off her 2005 album It's Me Again. ("Cab Ride" isn't the only TV theme on It's Me Again.
-The album's bonus track is "When I Need a Man," the opening theme Tweet sung for Ving Rhames' 2005 Kojak reboot that failed to catch on.)
+The album's bonus track is "When I Need a Man," the opening theme Tweet sung for Ving Rhames' 2005 Kojak reboot on the USA network.)
 Adding vocals to a classic instrumental that never needed vocals to begin with shouldn't have worked, yet it does in "Cab Ride."